 Indications: The main indications for Huang Lian are:

-- Damp-heat in the Stomach or intestines accompanied with diarrhoea or dysentric disorder.
+- Damp-Heat in the Stomach or intestines accompanied with diarrhoea or dysentery.

 - High fever, irritability and delirium with red tongue and full, rapid pulse.
 Also with sore red eyes and sore throat.